-- Section 4.
+Section 4.
 There is a presumption that a qualifying patient or designated caregiver is engaged in the medical use of cannabis pursuant to this Act if the cardholder is in possession of a registry identification card and an amount of cannabis that does not exceed the allowable amount of cannabis.
-The presumption may be rebutted by evidence that conduct related to cannabis was not for the purpose of treating or alleviating a qualifying patient's debilitating medical condition or symptom associated with the qualifying patient's debilitating medical condition pursuant to this Act. - Section 5.
-No practitioner maybe subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including civil penalty or disciplinary action by the South Dakota Board of Medical and Osteopathic Examiners or by any other occupational or professional licensing board or bureau, solely for providing written certifications or for otherwise stating that, in the practitioner's professional opinion, a patient is likely to receive therapeutic or palliative benefit from the medical use of cannabis to treat or alleviate the patient's serious or debilitating medical condition or symptoms associated with the serious or debilitating medical condition, However nothing in this Act prevents a practitioner from being sanctioned for: - (1) Issuing a written certification to a patient with whom the practitioner does not have a bona fide practitioner-patient relationship; or - (2) Failing to properly evaluate a patient's medical condition. - Section 6.
-No attorney maybe subject to disciplinary action by the State Bar of South Dakota or other professional licensing association for providing legal assistance to a prospective or registered medical cannabis establishment or other related to activity that is no longer subject to criminal penalties under state law pursuant to this Act. - Section 7.
-No person may be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including any civil penalty or disciplinary action by a court or occupational or professional licensing board or bureau, for: - (1) Providing or selling cannabis paraphernalia to a cardholder, nonresident cardholder, or to a medical cannabis establishment; - (2) Being in the presence or vicinity of the medical use of cannabis that is exempt from criminal penalties by this Act; - (3) Allowing the person's property to be used for an activity that is exempt from criminal penalties by this Act; or - (4) Assisting a registered qualifying patient with the act of using or administering cannabis.
+The presumption may be rebutted by evidence that conduct related to cannabis was not for the purpose of treating or alleviating a qualifying patient's debilitating medical condition or symptom associated with the qualifying patient's debilitating medical condition pursuant to this Act.

+Section 5 Nof practitioner maybe subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including civil penalty or disciplinary action by the South Dakota Board of Medical and Osteopathic Examiners or by any other occupational or professional licensing board or bureau, solely for providing written certifications or for otherwise stating that, in the practitioner's professional opinion, a patient is likely to receive therapeutic or palliative benefit from the medical use of cannabis to treat or alleviate the patient's serious or debilitating medical condition or symptoms associated with the serious or debilitating medical condition from the patient from the medical conditioner from being sanctioned for:

+(1) Issuing a written certification to a patient with whom the practitioner does not have a bona fide practitioner-patient relationship; or ensure no extra space between 7 to punctua tion nuck

+(2) Failing to properly evaluate a patient's medical condition.

+Section 6.
+No attorney maybe subject to disciplinary action by the State Bar of South Dakota or other professional licensing association for providing legal assistance to a prospective or registered medical cannabis establishment or other related to activity that is no longer subject to criminal penalties under state law pursuant to this Act.

+Section $\sqrt[7]{}$ No person may be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including any civil penalty or disciplinary action by a court or occupational or professional licensing board or bureau, for:

+(1) Providing or selling cannabis paraphernalia to a cardholder, nonresident cardholder, or to a medical cannabis establishment;

+(2) Being in the presence or vicinity of the medical use of cannabis that is exempt from criminal penalties by this Act;

+(3) Allowing the person's property to be used for an activity that is exempt from criminal penalties by this Act; or may be

+(4) Assisting a registered qualifying patient with the act of using or administering cannabis.

 Section 8.
-No dispensary or a dispensary agent maybe subject to prosecution, search, or inspection, except by the department pursuant to sections 61-71 of this Act, seizure, or penalty in any manner;, and may not be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting pursuant to this Act or rules authorized by this Act to:
+No dispensary or a dispensary agent maybe subject to prosecution, search, or inspection except by the department pursuant to sections 61-71 of this Act seizure, or penalty in any manner, and may not or be denied any right or privilege, including civil penalty or disciplinary action by a court or business licensing board or entity, for acting pursuant to this Act or rules authorized by this Act to:

-- (1) Possess, transport, or store cannabis or cannabis products; - (2) Deliver, transfer, or transport cannabis to a testing facility and compensate a testing facility for services provided;
+(1) Possess, transport, or store cannabis or cannabis products;

+(2) Deliver, transfer, or transport cannabis to a testing facility and compensate a testing facility for services provided;

-- (3) Accept cannabis offered by a cardholder or nonresident cardholder if nothing of value is exchanged in return; - (4) Purchase or otherwise acquire cannabis from a cultivation facilities or dispensaries, and cannabis products from cannabis product manufacturing facilities or dispensaries; and - (5) Deliver, sell, supply, transfer, or transport cannabis, cannabis products, cannabis paraphernalia, or related supplies or educational materials to a cardholders, nonresident cardholder, and dispensary.
+(3) Accept cannabis offered by a cardholder or nonresident cardholder if nothing of value is exchanged in return;

+(4) Purchase or otherwise acquire cannabis from a cultivation facilities or dispensaries and cannabis products from cannabis product manufacturing facilities or dispensaries; and facility dispensaries; and dispensaries; and

+(5) Deliver, sell, supply, transfer, or transport cannabis, cannabis products, cannabis paraphernalia, or related supplies or educational materials to a cardholder, nonresident cardholder, and dispensary.